xwipeoutx/hololens-workshop/1-hello-world/5-deployment.md

 4. Wait
 5. Click `Open SLN`

-This builds all the solutiony stuff you need to deploy the device.
+This builds all the solutiony stuff you need to deploy to the device.
 I use the folder name `Solution` to make it clear that's the Visual Studio solution.
+Handily, that's the default - how clever!

 ## Deploy the solution